 Plugins add extra functionality to your blog.
 However, the default WordPress plugins add a lot of unnecessary bloat to your site.

-Whenever I start a new blog I first log in to WordPress and delete all of the default plugins.
+Whenever I start a new blog, I first log in to WordPress and delete all the default plugins.

 Which plugins should you install?
 I’ll go over which ones in the next section.

 While you don’t need any plugins, there are a few that make your life easier.